 Since friends and family have expressed interest in this project, I have decided to publish my progress online along with recipes, photos, restaurant reviews and some historical and geographical information about the different pasta shapes and the sauces.

-I hope my project will inspire you to move away from the more common ubiquitous dishes like Spaghetti Bolognese or Spaghetti Carbonara, as delicious as they may be, and try some new and unusual recipes; fish and seafood recipes like Bavette with artichokes and sardines or Calamarata (pasta shaped like calamari rings) with swordfish; spicy recipes like the southern Italian ‘nduja’ soft spicy salami with spaghettoni; Vegetarian recipes such as the traditional Sicillian ‘pennette rigate alla Norma’ (named after Bellini’s opera Norma) or ‘bucatini alla Caruso’, another musically inspired vegetable pasta dish named after the famous tenor Enrico Caruso.
+I hope my project will inspire you to move away from the more common ubiquitous dishes like tagliatelle Bolognese or Spaghetti Carbonara, as delicious as they may be, and try some new and unusual recipes; fish and seafood recipes like strozzapreti with swordfish or Calamarata (pasta shaped like calamari rings) with calamari; spicy recipes like the southern Italian ‘nduja’ soft spicy salami with fileja; Vegetarian recipes such as the traditional Sicillian ‘ alla Norma’ (named after Bellini’s opera Norma) or ‘bucatini alla Caruso’, another musically inspired vegetable pasta dish named after the famous tenor Enrico Caruso.

 Pasta is the main staple of the Italian diet and many Italians eat it every day or at least on most days of the week.
 I recently read that Italians eat about 25 kgs of it each a year.
 That’s about 500gs per week!.
 However, contrary to common belief pasta is not unhealthy and does not make you fat.
 Look at the Italians!
 Overall they are considered among the slimmest people in Europe and in global life expectancy ratings they are near the top of the table with an average lifespan of nearly 83.